IndexCoop/ITIPS/ITIPS/ITIP-004.md

 A solution has to take the following operator requirements into consideration:
 1. the operator must be able to add and remove modules and extensions at will to mitigate vulnerabilities and fix bugs
 2. to design system interactions safely, the operator must have durable guarantees about which modules and extensions are enabled
+3. the modularity and upgradeability properties of the new Manager system are preserved

 Below we sketch a strategy to balance these requirements and evaluate their risks for both methodologists and operators.